-Europe facing financial crisis as banking bail-out looms large

-In early 2009, according to the European Commission, European banks may be in need of as much as several trillion in bailout funding.
+Europe facing financial crisis as banking bail-out looms large much as several trillion in bailout funding.
 Impaired or toxic assets factor highly on the European Union bank balance sheets.
 Economist Nouriel Roubini warned that the economies of Ukraine, Belarus, Hungary, Latvia and Lithuania appeared to be on the brink of disaster.
 Overall, Eastern European countries borrowed heavily from Western European banks.
 Thus, even if the currencies on the eastern part of the continent collapse, effects will be felt in the western part of Europe as well.
 For example, Swiss banks that gave billions of credit to Eastern Europe cannot look forward to repayment anytime soon.
-As well, Austrian banks have had extensive exposure to Eastern

-Europe, and can anticipate a highly increased cost of insuring its debt.
+As well, Austrian banks have had extensive exposure to Eastern Europe, and can anticipate a highly increased cost of insuring its debt.
 German Finance Minister Peer Steinbrueck has warned that as many as 16 European Union countries would require assistance.
 Indeed, his statements suggested the need for a regional rescue effort.